The Importance of Income to Total Return

 Indeed, the key reason dividends matter more over the long run, is due to what Albert Einstein called the “eighth wonder of the world” – compound interest.
 Compounding is a good friend of the long-term investor because it does the hard work for you.

-The chart below illustrates this effect well.
-Over 40 years, an original investment of £1,000 which delivers a return of 4% per annum increases in value to around £4,800.
-On its own the dividend income from an investment can deliver a handsome long-term total return.
-But if you combine the income with a bit of growth, the impact of compounding is even more profound.
+The chart below illustrates this effect.
+Over 40 years, an original investment of £1,000 which delivers a return of 4% per annum increases in value to around £4,800.4 On its own the dividend income from an investment can deliver a handsome long-term total return.
+But if you combine the income with a bit of growth, the impact of compounding is even more significant.
 If an investment compounds at 8% for 40 years, it turns £1,000 into nearly £22,000.

-So, investors can benefit from the significant value of long-term compounding, and the sooner they embrace it, the better the potential outcomes.
+But it demonstrated how investors can benefit from the significant value of long-term compounding, and the sooner they get started, the better their outcomes may be.

 Conclusion